Probyn column: Overseas players are both cheaper and always on call

 England head coach Eddie Jones

-Once the option of an overseas coach was accepted, Jones was the perfect fit for England having coached the Australian side that England beat in 2003, assisted in their 2007 win and led in 2015.
-He had also worked as a consultant in 2006 before becoming coach at Saracens between 2007/09.
+Once the option of an overseas coach was accepted, Jones was the perfect fit for England having coached the Australian side that England beat in 2003, assisted South Africa in their 2007 win and led in 2015.
+He had also worked as a consultant in 2006 before becoming coach at between 2007/09.

 Overseas players are a different matter, with the vast majority opting for a job with the Premiership in England or Top 14 in France because, even as a journeyman player, they can earn more than in their home country.